renthus/renthus/README.md

 ┌──┤ WHOAMI ├────▰▰▰
 │
-├─▣ Python Developer
+├─▣ Python Developer for Cybersecurity
-├─▣ Cyber Threat Intelligence Analyst at Apura Cyber Intelligence S/A ├─▣ <a href="https://renthus.github.io/curriculo/">My Resume by Competency / Portfolio</a>
+├─▣ Cyber Threat Intelligence Analyst at Apura Cyber Intelligence S/A ├─▣ <a href="https://renthus.github.io/curriculo/" target="_blank">My Resume by Competency / Portfolio</a>
 │
 └───────────────────────────────────────────────────────────────▰▰▰